Pakistan Military Academy: Physical requirements

 In the "acid test," cadets begin by traversing a mountain while carrying logs on their shoulders.
 This is followed by a 14.5 km run in full gear to an obstacle course.
-Those completing the course are given five rounds with which to hit a target at a distance of 22 m.
+Those completing the course are given five rounds to hit a target at a distance of 22 m.

-LCs (Lady Cadets) are also required to pass physical efficiency tests, similar to those of GCs, but the standards are slightly lower, considering their physique.
+LCs (Lady Cadets) are also required to pass physical efficiency tests similar to those of GCs, but the standards are slightly lower.
 The basic requirement for all LCs is to run one mile (1.6 km) in 10 minutes or less.
-Other tests include push-ups, sit-ups, bar hanging, assault course, and an exercise of Qiyadat with GCs.
+Other tests include push-ups, sit-ups, bar hanging, assault course, and an exercise of Qiyadat (leadership) with GCs.

 There are several training exercises for cadets, which include: